 Jack gently set the pup down, and then hugged his dad around the waist, hugged him hard.
 He couldn't speak but sometimes actions spoke louder than words.
-It was all the thanks John needed.
+It was all the thanks Paul needed.

 It was getting late and the sun, as orange as a dragon's egg, cracked upon the western peaks and spilled a crimson yolk.
 Against this fiery back-light, the mountains wore king's gold for a while, then gradually took off their shining crowns and drew royal-blue nightclothes up their slopes.
-Jack and John watched the sunset for a bit, and then went inside to eat.
+Jack and Paul watched the sunset for a bit, and then went inside to eat.

 Jack and the pup scampered down the hall.
 They crawled into bed together and fell fast asleep dreaming of horn-toads and chasing rabbits.

 Jack dreamt he was running for his life through clusters of black trees with craggy limbs clawing at the gloom.
 As the dark night beat toward him, it circled upon broad wings out of the sky above his head like an owl swooping down upon its prey.
 There was a rank stench to the air then, a sickly sweet under-smell that permeated the claustrophobic closed-coffin darkness of the night.